gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 ### Developing a customized version of the plugin

-For more power and flexibility, we recommend creating a copy of this repository so that you may develop a customized version of the plugin and publish it locally for your projects to consume.
+For more flexibility, we recommend creating a copy of this repository so that you may develop a customized version of the plugin and publish it locally for your projects to consume.

 This approach has a number of benefits:
-- Add, remove and change the set of tags, links and custom values added to each Build Scan.
-This allows you to customize your Build Scans for your particular needs.
+- Tailor the build scan enhancements to exactly the set of tags, links and custom values you require.
-- Standardize Gradle Enterprise and Gradle Build Cache configuration in your organization, removing the need for each project to specify this configuration.
+- Standardize the configuration for connecting to Gradle Enterprise and Gradle Build Cache in your organization, removing the need for each project to specify this configuration.

-This approach can be particularly useful when Gradle Enterprise and Build Cache configuration should be shared among a number of Gradle projects.
-If your customized plugin provides all required Gradle Enterprise configuration, then each consumer project will get all the benefits of Gradle Enterprise simply by applying this single plugin.
+If your customized plugin provides all required Gradle Enterprise configuration, then a consumer project will get all the benefits of Gradle Enterprise simply by applying the plugin.
 The plugin sources provide a placeholder and example code to get you started.

 See the [Gradle User Manual](https://docs.gradle.org/current/userguide/publishing_gradle_plugins.html#custom-plugin-repositories) for more details on publishing Gradle plugins to an internal repository.